Michael and Spider Farewell Performance At The Akbar Club Cancelled

 Original Post Below

-Rock musicians and gay pioneers, Michael Ely and Spider Taylor, are making a very rare public appearance at 9:00 pm on Friday, April 24th, performing live at the Akbar club, on West Sunset Blvd. in Los Angeles.
-The couple, who have been together for over 43 years, and who were married in Arizona last November, founded the the underground Los Angeles music scene bands Hey Taxi!, Red Wedding, and Glass, between the years of 1979 and 1987.
+Gay musicians and gay pioneers, Gay Musicians Michael and Spider (Michael Ely and Spider Taylor) are making a very rare public appearance at 9:00 pm on Friday, April 24th, performing live for the last time at the Akbar club, on West Sunset Blvd. in Los Angeles.
+The couple, who’ve been together for over 43 years, and who were married in Arizona, founded the the underground Los Angeles music scene bands Hey Taxi!, Red Wedding, and Glass, between the years of 1979 and 1987.
 Michael was the singer and lyricist (known for his dark and romantic lyrics), and Spider was the lead guitarist (known for his both sonic and sensual guitar gifts).

 The April 24th Akbar show will feature songs from the vast repertoire of Michael and Spider, select pieces written for all of their various bands, and music projects that span over four decades.
 Sharing the stage with them, will be Chris Christensen on drums, Roy Felig on bass, along with special guest appearances by guitar god Pierre Smith, and keyboardist extraordinaire, Marc Zavatsky.
 There will also be an opening performance by the fabulous actor and performing artist, John Fleck.
 John and Red Wedding once shared a stage at the Lhasa Club, back in 1982.